Carbon-Farm-Network/Requirements-Doc/Offers.md

 ### Offer List

-Show all Proposals that have no hasEnd time, or have hasEnd after now.
+Show all Proposals that have no hasEnd time, or where the hasEnd is after now. **NOTE: I don't think we have a way to do that now, so just show all Proposals.**

 Fields:

-- provider on main Intent, Agent.name,
+- provider on main Intent, Agent.name
-- resourceSpecification.name (pick from existing)
-- available quantity (number, unit name dropdown)
-- price per unit (number, "USD" or "$") (needs some more thought about units vs resource specs for currency UX)
+- offering resourceConformsTo.name on main Intent
+- available quantity: hasNumericalValue, hasUnit.label on main Intent
+- price per unit: (on reciprocal intent, resourceQuantity.hasNumericalValue, resourceConformsTo.name) + " / " + (on main intent, resourceQuantity.hasNumericalValue, hasUnit.label)

-Edit, End Offer (which will put the current date/time into Proposal.hasEnd)
+Edit, End Offer (which will put the current date/time into Proposal.hasEnd) - this shows as "Available" on the example, feel free to reverse it if it seems more intuitive to the user.  **OR: We can leave this off for now, it isn't important for the first season.**

-Filter by provider agent role, resource specification name, eventually facet values
+Sort by resource specification name, provider name.

 ### Offer CRUD

 **On the screen:**

-- Proposal.hasBeginning (date available, default to today)

 (main Intent, ProposedIntent.reciprocal=false)
-- Intent.provider (dropdown of agents) - unless we have the agents create the offers **this isn't on the mockup**
+- Intent.provider (dropdown of all agents)
-- Intent.resourceConformsTo (ResourceSpecification.name, plus all the FacetValues for the ResourceSpecification filter by ...
-TBD, set up a facet)
-- Intent.resourceQuantity (Measure.hasNumericalValue + Measure.hasUnit.label)
+- Intent.resourceConformsTo.name (dropdown of all ResourceSpecifications)
+- Intent.availableQuantity.hasNumericalValue + .hasUnit.label (dropdown all units, with the ResourceSpecification chosen pre-selected)
-- Intent.availableQuantity (Measure.hasNumericalValue + Measure.hasUnit.label)
+- Intent.resourceQuantity.hasNumericalValue + .hasUnit.label) (after the "PER")
-- Intent.note
+- Intent.note for description
-- Intent.image

-(reciprocal Intent, ProposedIntent.reciprocal=true)
+(reciprocal Intent, ProposedIntent.reciprocal=true - Price, before the "PER")
-- Intent.resourceQuantity (Measure.hasNumericalValue)
+- Intent.resourceQuantity.hasNumericalValue
-- Intent.resourceConformsTo (ResourceSpecification.name, dropdown filtered by....
-TBD, set up a facetValue for currencies, or just hard code it for now)
+- Intent.resourceConformsTo.name  (for now, just hard code "US Dollar" there, we might manage this with facets when they are ready, or we might want to add something to the model)

 ![offer-list](https://github.com/Carbon-Farm-Network/Requirements-Doc/assets/3776081/ff560542-d4d2-43d9-9749-5ac138afcca8)
 ![offer-popup](https://github.com/Carbon-Farm-Network/Requirements-Doc/assets/3776081/9a6c6d17-6f75-4e40-8e7a-bb879c1c5e9d)